Prerequisite – Access-lists (ACL)

-Now, as you already know there is an implicit deny at the end of every access-list which means that if the traffic doesn’t match any of the rule of access-list then the traffic will be dropped.
+Now, as you already know there is an implicit deny at the end of every access list which means that if the traffic doesn’t match any of the rules of the access list then the traffic will be dropped.

-By specifying any means that source having any ip address traffic will reach finance department except the traffic which it matches the above rules that you have made.
+By specifying any means that source having any IP address traffic will reach the finance department except the traffic which it matches the above rules that you have made.

 Named standard Access-list example –

 Now, considering the same topology, you will make a named standard access list.